glynthomas/b2/README.md

 - favicon server error - fix

-- smoothie.js charting removed, UI to be updated - update
+- smoothie.js charting removed - update

+- web UI update with no chart - update

 - internet connection now not required for the web UI to load properly - fix